Jessie Lopez De La Cruz: Education

 Even though Lopez was a laborer at an early age, she also attended school.
-She remembered attending 45 schools as her family moved as migrant workers in Los Angeles and in the San Gabriel Valley, including Las Palmas School in Anaheim off and on from 1st to 3rd grade.
+She remembered attending 45 schools as her family moved as migrant workers in Los Angeles county and the San Gabriel and San Joaquin valleys, including Las Palmas School in Anaheim off and on from 1st to 3rd grade.
 In winter 1929, after returning to LA from Arvin, California, she attended 109th street elementary along with her siblings.
 She was the best English speaker in her house and assisted the other children with their schoolwork.

 Tragedy in early life (1929–1933)

 Beginning in 1929, the Lopez family began migrating north for work.
 In that year, they arrived in Arvin, California, in the San Joaquin Valley and worked as a crew picking cotton.
 Her Aunt Maria, who Jessie recalled as her sister because of their close age and sister like relationship, was killed in a tragic accident when her dress caught fire, causing her to perish.
 In January 1930, her mother Guadalupe fell ill and was bedridden by February.
 She died on March 11, 1930, and was laid to rest in Compton, California.
 After the death of their mother, Lopez and her sisters moved back to Anaheim with their grandparents.
-Her grandfather Basillo returned to cotton picking in the San Gabriel Valley to support them, but fell ill shortly after and died of dropsy on June 14, 1930.
+Her grandfather Basillo returned to cotton picking in the San Joaquin Valley to support them, but fell ill shortly after and died of dropsy on June 14, 1930.
 The depression years were tough on the Lopez family.
 In 1931 they became migrant workers again, often sleeping roadside in a tent.

 First experience with labor organizing

-In 1932 the Lopez family found themselves in San Clemente (On the Orange County/San Diego County border) picking snap peas for low pay; 10 cents per hour for adults and nothing for the children.
+In 1932 the Lopez family found themselves in San Clemente (on the Orange County/San Diego County border) picking snap peas for low pay; 10 cents per hour for adults and nothing for the children.
 Next they traveled to San Juan Capistrano to pick beans, and upon arrival the family saw what Lopez described as a "parade like" collection of workers.
 The family camped out near the field for two days and they observed the strike.
 A man from the Mexican Consulate came down to the field from Los Angeles to talk to the growers and the workers since many of them were Mexican.
 He asked Lopez for help with English translations since she was one of the only bilingual persons there.
 Lopez enjoyed this because she said she "felt useful" and she remembered it as her first experience in a labor dispute.
 They moved back to Anaheim, and in April 1933 the family lost the home that Grandfather Basilo built because they were unable to pay a $150 property tax.
-In 1933 the Lopez family relocated again to the San Gabriel Valley following the crops.
+In 1933 the Lopez family relocated again to the San Joaquin Valley following the crops.
 Upon arrival to Arvin, California, fields they encountered another strike of hundreds of diverse farm workers, and instead of becoming scabs, they joined in the fight.
 They headed north for work, finding hard labor in Sacramento in the summer of 1933 picking cotton and grapes.